 The death of a loved one is an incredibly difficult, emotional experience.
 An unnecessary death is even more tragic.
 While no monetary amount can replace a loved one, Ohio wrongful death laws recognize the emotional and financial hardship of an unexpected and wrongful death in the family.
 According to Ohio laws, a wrongful death occurs when a person dies as the result of a wrongful act, neglect, or default.
 An individual who files on behalf of the deceased is called the personal representative of the decedent.
 Compensation is split between the beneficiaries of the deceased.
 The laws regarding wrongful deaths in Ohio are difficult to navigate.
-A wrongful death lawyer can help you and your family in your time of need.

 Traumatic brain injuries fall under three classifications: mild, moderate, and severe.
 Insurance companies will try and classify your TBI as mild, even if it should be moderate or severe, in an attempt to minimize their financial responsibility.
 A TBI attorney can help you get the compensation you need.
-If your injury was caused by the negligent, reckless, or intentional act of someone else, a TBI lawyer can help you recover damages to cover your losses.
-Compensation usually covers one or more of the following: medical expenses, lost wages and loss of future earning capacity, pain and suffering, loss of consortium, punitive damages.
+If your injury was caused by the negligent, reckless, or intentional act of someone else, a personal injury attorney can help you recover damages to cover your losses.
+Compensation usually covers one or more of the following: medical expenses, lost wages and loss of future earning capacity, pain and suffering, loss of consortium, and punitive damages.

 Back injuries include a range of injuries, including strains and spinal cord injuries.
 Damages usually include medical expenses and lost income, but can also include compensation for pain and suffering, emotional distress, and loss of consortium.

 A subset of back injuries, a spinal cord injury is when damage to the spinal cord is severe enough to cause full or partial loss of sensation and motor control.
 The two most common causes for spinal cord injuries are motor vehicle accidents and falls.
 Compensation in a spinal cord injury lawsuit usually includes medical expenses, pain and suffering, ongoing healthcare and rehabilitation, the cost of medical or assistive devices like wheelchairs, and home modifications like access ramps.
-The legal and medical issues involved with this kind of personal injury lawsuit are difficult, so if you or a loved one has suffered a spinal cord injury, you need to contact an personal injury attorney who specializes in spinal cord injury litigation.
+The legal and medical issues involved with this kind of personal injury lawsuit are difficult, so if you or a loved one has suffered a spinal cord injury, you need to contact an personal injury attorney in Columbus, Ohio who specializes in spinal cord injury litigation.